-- LOC appears when the ignition is on. - Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+- 1. LOC appears when the ignition is on. - 2.
+Press MIN and 000 will appear on the display. - 3.
+Press MIN again to make the last two digits agree with your code. - 4.
+Press HR to make the first one or two digits agree with your code. - 5.
+Press AM-FM after you have confirmed that the code matches the secret code you have written down.
 The display will show SEC, indicating the radio is now operable and secure.

 If you enter the wrong code eight times, INOP will appear on the display.
 You will have to wait an hour with the ignition on before you can try again.
-When you try again, you will only have three chances to enter the correct code before INOP appears.
+When you try again, you will only have three more chances (eight tries per chance) to enter the correct code before INOP appears.